 Life and disability policies

-Every parent of a minor-aged child needs life insurance, no matter how much money you earn, or whether you are dependent on child support, public benefits or others' generosity.
+Every parent of a minor-aged child should consider life insurance, no matter how much money you earn, or whether you are dependent on child support, public benefits or others' generosity.
 Fortunately, there are affordable, and easy ways to find affordable life insurance for almost every budget.
-I recommend

 Will and estate document